Displayr/rhtmlDonut/docs/layout_algorithm.md

 * *minumum label display threshold*: Any segment with a fractional value lower than minAngle will not have a label.
 Note some segments with higher values will still not be displayed based on adjustments made
 * *max label line angle*: Hide any label where the angle between the radial line and the label line (line from outerRadius to label) is greater than the "max label line angle"
 * *(advanced) lift off angle*: Controls point where initial label placement algorithm begins to place the labels farther away from the outer radius.
 See doc here (TODO link doc)
-* *(advanced) max vertical offset*: At the 90 and 270 degree mark, what is the maximum distance between labels and outer radius.
+* *(advanced) max vertical offset*: At the 90 and 270 degree mark, what is the maximum distance between labels and the donut plot.
+Defaults to use all available space.
 * *(advanced) iteration min increment*: The label algorithm aborts on specific conditions, then retries with a higher min angle threshold.
 This increment bounds the amount the min angle threshold can increase between iterations
 * *(advanced) iteration max increment*: See description above for "iteration min increment"